-- K Secure, detailed knowledge of the texts relevantly addressed to the question, with some contextual knowledge. - U Intelligent understanding of themes and characters, literary qualities and contexts, and the ability to address knowledge and critical understanding in a way relevant to the issues raised by the questions. - P Evidence of personal response to the texts, relevant to the question, supported from the text, some originality of thought, straightforward and vigorously articulated, perhaps, rather than penetrating and subtle. - C Expression confident, with only occasional errors.
-Some complex ideas expressed with some fluency.
+- K Evidence of proficiency in selecting relevant knowledge to address the question with precise and integrated direct references to the text and supporting quotation.
+There may be evidence of awareness of the contexts in which the literary works studied were written and understood. - U Evidence of intelligent understanding of ways in which writers' choices of structure, form and language shape meanings, with analysis and appreciation of literary methods, effects and contexts. - P Evidence of personal response to the texts, relevant to the question, supported from the text, some originality of thought, straightforward and vigorously articulated, perhaps, rather than penetrating and subtle. - C Expression confident, with some complex ideas expressed with some fluency.
 Structure is sound.
-Literary arguments will be coherent, with progression of ideas through clearly linked paragraphs. - O Considers varying views argues a case with support from the text.
+Literary arguments will be coherent, with progression of ideas through clearly linked paragraphs.

 In answers to passage-based questions, work will show engagement with both the given extracts and the wider textual issues.
 There will be a confident relation of a part of the text to its whole.
+There will be a proficient appreciation of the effects of the literary features of the text supported by relevant examples from the passage and from the wider text where appropriate.
+There will be a good knowledge of the appropriate context of the extract or work.